-Attention: If you reset the computer, all the personal files and settings will be deleted.
-To avoid data loss, ensure that the customer has made a backup copy of all the data.
+Attention: All the personal files and settings will be deleted after you reset the computer to the factory default settings.
+Ensure that the user has made a backup copy of all the data before restoring the computer to the factory default settings.